CrunchyData/postgres-operator/examples/helm/create-cluster/README.md

 cd postgres-operator/examples/helm
 ```

-The following commands will allow you to execute a dry run first with debug
+The following commands will allow you to execute a dry run first with the debug flag
-if you want to verify everthing is set correctly.
-Then after everything looks good
+in order to verify everything is set correctly.
+After verifying your settings, run the install
-run the install command with out the flags
+command without the flags:
 ```
 helm install --dry-run --debug -n postgres-operator postgres-cluster create-cluster